-- Be Consistent.
 Have a goal of what you want to accomplish going into the negotiations.
-If need be, “map out” a strategy to reach your goal(s) and plan for contingencies.
+If need be, “map out” a strategy to reach your goals and plan for contingencies.
 Most importantly, once you’ve reached an agreement regarding a point of contention, stick with it.
-Don’t agree to something with the real intent to address and “change up” the issue at a later time.
+Don’t agree to something with the real intent to address and “change up” the issue later.
 That approach wastes time and undermines one’s own credibility.

 Imagine a car that starts only half the time.
 That’s how adverse parties feel about someone who fails to perform on past promises and then approaches their opposition for new concessions.
 Granted, in an ideal world, people would perform on their agreements 100% of the time.
 But in life “things happen” and parties are often called upon to make accommodations and exceptions to agreements long after the negotiations are over.
 It’s reasonable for a party to be less flexible in their accommodations for people who repeatedly fail to perform.
-It becomes increasingly difficult for repeat ‘offenders’ to persuade the opposition that “this time things will be different.”
+It becomes increasingly difficult for repeat “offenders”: to persuade the opposition that “this time things will be different”.

 This point should go without saying, but negotiations move towards success much faster when parties practice civility.
 If being civil to the other party proves difficult, then you have an excellent reason for engaging an attorney, a real estate agent, or any other professional intermediary on your behalf.

 There are times when parties to a settlement leave the negotiation table not getting everything they wanted.
 That’s fine.
 In most good deals, the parties need to concede some, but not all, of their position in order to reach a resolution.
 Those people who insist on going to the negotiation table with an “all-or-nothing” attitude do not make good negotiation partners initially, but by using the preceding five points, they will in time.